seesawin/Socket-Apache-Commons-Pool2/README.md

 # Socket-Apache-Commons-Pool2
-This is a demo about socket server and client.
+It is a demo about how to use the socket server and client.
 The socket client uses Apache common pool2 to manage sockets.
 Therefore, we can use the shared sockets in the situation of multi thread.
-The socket server refers to the bernardvai's example and adjust somewhere of that to normally response to socket client.
+I used the bernardvai's example to create socket server and adjusted some places of it to normally response to socket client.

 usage:</br>
 step 1. execute SocketServer.java</br>